Tooth-Colored Fillings – Soldotna, AK

 The most obvious benefit of tooth-colored fillings is right there in the name – they can be custom-made to blend in with your existing enamel, creating a seamless and attractive result that’s nearly impossible for onlookers to notice.
 In addition to offering more natural-looking results, tooth-colored fillings also:

 Before beginning the treatment process, Dr. Christensen will administer a local anesthetic to ensure your comfort during the procedure.
-While you may experience a mild pressure in your mouth, you shouldn’t feel any pain.
+While you may experience mild pressure in your mouth, you shouldn’t feel any pain.
 After removing the decayed portion of your enamel and sanitizing your tooth, we’ll use a shade guide to determine the exact shade of composite resin that best blends in with your smile.

 We’ll fill the tooth with resin in layers until it’s built back up to its original structure.
 Then, we’ll shine a special ultraviolet light on the tooth to harden the resin into place, allowing it to bond with the tooth.
-Lastly, we’ll make sure your bite is even and make any final adjustments accordingly before giving your tooth a polish.
+Lastly, we’ll make sure your bite is even and make any final adjustments before giving your tooth a polish.

-If your filling gives you trouble later on (if it falls out or you experience pain or sensitivity), contact our office right away.
+If your filling gives you trouble later on (if it falls out or you experience pain or sensitivity), contact our dental office right away.
 We offer same-day emergency dental care that prioritizes fast and effective pain relief.